panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 Launch Blueprint
 ================
 Once the blueprint has been successfully updated and saved, click the (|image5|) button to lanuch the Blueprint.
-Name the application with *Calm Workshop Troubleshooting*.
+Name the application with *mssql2014*.

 .. figure:: https://s3.amazonaws.com/s3.nutanixworkshops.com/calm/lab3/image6.png